State Breach, Security, and Destruction Laws: The Landscape

 All 50 states have data breach notification laws, and many states layer on data security laws and data destruction laws.
 With no comprehensive federal breach law enacted, national companies must comply with all 50 state regimes.

 Companies across every industry collect and process large amounts of personal data, making them targets for bad actors.
-When unauthorized persons gain access to that data, Data breach notification law|data breach notification laws are triggered.
+When unauthorized persons gain access to that data, are triggered.
 The spread of these laws to all 50 states over two decades has materially raised the priority and budget given to information security in the private sector.

 The chapter covers three distinct families of state law: breach notification (disclose after a breach), data security (prevent a breach), and data destruction (prevent a breach at the end of the data life cycle by securely disposing of data).